 * You ride on roads, but avoid traffic and busy areas

 Lessons are typically taught in one and a half hour blocks of time.
-Initially we will start in a parking lot, where bike fit and bicycle safety are checked, and your bike handling skills are assessed.
+Initially we start in a parking lot, where bike fit and bicycle safety are checked and your bike handling skills are assessed.
 After that, things progress at your pace.

 You may need some practice riding in the safety of a parking lot; this can take a lesson or two.
 Or - you may be ready to head onto the streets.
 Before that, we will review principles of cycling on roads and in traffic.
 Then - start out on quiet streets and progress to busier ones.
 If you prefer only riding on the Galloping Goose, that's OK too.
 It is all up to you.
 You will not be pressured into doing anything you are uncomfortable with (OK, a bit of friendly pressure is often needed).

 Lessons are $65 for 1.5 hrs or $75 for 2.0 hrs.

 A 2-lesson package is $120 (recommended for some brand new cyclists).

 A bicycle and helmet rental are included in the cost.